laravel-enso/tables/README.md

 - `name`, required, string, the alias for that column's data, given in the select query
 - `enum`, optional, string, the class name of the enumeration used to transform/map the values of that column/attribute.
 For example, you may use this mechanism to show labels instead of integer values, for an attribute that holds the type for a model/table.
+- `tooltip`, optional, the text used for this column header's tooltip
 - `meta`, optional, array of string tags/options, allowing further transformations:
     - `searchable`, optional, marks this column as searchable.
 If not searchable, a column is not used when using the table search functionality